thewilly/eureka-server/README.md

 # eureka-server
-An orchestration server for micro-services
+An orchestration server for micro-service.